MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/readme.md

 ## What are we doing?

-- To support this course, we will need to make frequent updates to the course content to keep it current with the Dyanmics 365 services used in the course.
+- To support this course, we will need to make frequent updates to the course content to keep it current with the Dynamics 365 services used in the course.
 We are publishing the lab instructions and lab files on GitHub to allow for open contributions between the course authors and MCTs to keep the content current with changes in the Dynamics 365 platform.

 - We hope that this brings a sense of collaboration to the labs like we've never had before - when Dynamics 365 changes and you find it first during a live delivery, go ahead and make an enhancement right in the lab source.
 Help your fellow MCTs.